spthm/sphray/README.md

 # SPHRAY #

+SPHRAY was developed by Gabriel Altay and Inti Pelupessy.
+This repository is a copy of the now-archived SVN repository at https://code.google.com/archive/p/sphray/.

+For an explanation of config file options, see ConfigFile.md.
+For an explanation of Makefile options, see MakeFile.md.

 SPHRAY is a program for ray-tracing smoothed particle hydrodynamics (SPH) distributions to solve the radiative transfer problem.
 Currently, the radiative transfer is not coupled to the hydrodynamics and so SPHRAY can be termed a post-processing radiative transfer code.
 It accomplishes this goal using monte carlo ray tracing.
 I've included a quick start guide on this page to help users get started.
 In the external links section I've included links to public code I have made use of in SPHRAY.

 **WARNING**